eurusik/memoized/README.md

 The `@memoized` decorator works by:

 1. Storing the arguments and result of the first call
-2. On subsequent calls, comparing new arguments with stored ones using deep equality
+2. On subsequent calls, comparing new arguments with stored ones using optimized equality checks:
+   - Fast path for primitive values using `===`
+   - Optimized comparison for arrays of primitives
+   - Deep comparison only when necessary for objects and complex arrays
 3. If arguments match, returning the cached result instead of recomputing
 4. For getters, replacing the getter with the computed value after first access